 Break out the Chemicals

-Blood stains may require some powdered sodium peroxide, which is also potentially toxic and dangerous.
+Bloodstains may need some powdered sodium peroxide, which is also potentially toxic and dangerous.
 Again, wear protective clothing.
-Spray down the powder to keep it from blowing away, then let it soak up the powder, and follow up by power washing the concrete.
+Spray down the powder to keep it from blowing away, then let it soak up the bloodstain, and follow up by power washing the concrete.

 Finally, paint stripper works about as well on concrete as on many other surfaces.
 Soak in some paint thinner on dried paint, then scrub away with scouring powder.